|Nutritional Guidelines (per serving)|

 - 1 cup pearl sugar (coarse sugar/decorator's sugar)

 Preheat your oven to 360 F/180 C with the rack in the lower position.

 Butter the ring mold; be thorough, and then flour it, tapping it upside down to remove excess flour.

 Put the granulated sugar in a deep mixing bowl and crack the eggs into it.
-Beat with an electric hand mixer or stand mixer set to low/medium for 3-4 minutes, or until the mixture is a creamy yellow.
+Beat with an electric hand mixer or stand mixer set to low/medium for 3 to 4 minutes, or until the mixture is a creamy yellow.

 Add about a third of the flour to the egg-and-sugar mixture, and beat the batter for about a minute.
 Add another third of the flour and beat for 1 more minute.

-Add the melted butter and beat for another 30-40 seconds.
+Add the melted butter and beat for another 30 to 40 seconds.

 Next, add the lemon zest.

 Beat in half of the milk, and half of the remaining flour.
 Then beat in the rest of the milk and the rest of the flour.

 Add the baking powder and beat it in.
 The batter will be quite creamy.
 (You can add another tablespoon of milk at this point if the batter seems too dry.)